platformsh/platformsh-docs/docs/src/guides/symfony/workers.md

             start: symfony console messenger:consume --time-limit=60 --memory-limit=128M
 ```

-Note that the `symfony` binary available when using the [Symfony
+Note that the `symfony` binary is available when you use the [Symfony
-integration](./integration) in your Platform.sh application configuration.
+integration](./integration) in your Platform.sh app configuration.

 On Platform.sh, worker containers run the exact same code as the web container.
-The container image is built only once, and then deployed multiple times in its
+The container image is built only once and deployed multiple times in its own container alongside the web container.
-own container along the web one.
-The *build* hook and dependencies may not vary
+The *build* hook and dependencies might not vary but,
-but as these containers are independent they can be customized the same way
+as these containers are independent, they can be customized the same way using common properties.
-using common properties (default values are the one defined for the main
+The values defined for the main container are used as default values.
-container).

 {{< note title="Tip">}}